 For someone who is starting with no money, what is the best route you would suggest for them?

 - There is a big misconception that you need the biggest balance to guarantee entry.
-You can start by getting educated and finding resources and meeting someone with capital can make the ultimate partnership so it’s a win-win situation on both ends.
-It’s important to get educated and find people who need you to make them more money.
-Property seems like it is saturated but it’s not.
+Start by educating yourself, finding resources, and meeting someone with capital to create the ultimate partnership—a win-win situation for both sides.
+Educate yourself and seek out people who need you to help them make more money.
+Property may seem saturated, but it’s not.
 There are so many different avenues to the property there are so many strategies to find a niche that works for you and dominate it to outdo your competitors.

 How did you get into the property?